pyscaffold/dsproject-demo/README.md

 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
+├── pyproject.toml          <- Build system configuration.
+Do not change!
 ├── references              <- Data dictionaries, manuals, and all other materials.
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures             <- Generated plots and figures for reports.
-├── scripts                 <- Analysis and production scripts which import the │                              actual PYTHON_PKG, e.g. train_model.
+├── scripts                 <- Analysis and production scripts which import the │                              actual Python package, e.g. train_model.py.
 ├── setup.cfg               <- Declarative configuration of your project.
-├── setup.py                <- Use `python setup.py develop` to install for development or
+├── setup.py                <- Use `pip install -e .` to install for development or
-|                              or create a distribution with `python setup.py bdist_wheel`.
+|                              or create a distribution with `tox -e build`.
 ├── src
 │   └── demo_dsproject      <- Actual Python package where the main functionality goes.
 ├── tests                   <- Unit tests which can be run with `py.test`.